Evictor

 Selectors

-Selectors specify criteria for matching specific resources, e.g.: pods or nodes.
-If the selector satisfies the rules, it applies the eviction mode specified in the settings.
+Selectors specify criteria for matching specific resources, e.g., pods or nodes.
+If the selector satisfies the rules, the eviction mode specified in the settings is applied.
 If no matches are found or if matches are found with the eviction mode enabled

 flag set to false